Chinosu/shell_scripts/README.md

 # dcc!
-Aims to simplify the build-and-run process C programs.
+Simplifies the build-and-run process C programs.

 The script properly handles warnings and errors from `dcc` and preserves `dcc`'s text formatting.